coupergateway/couper/docs/README.md

 #### JWT Block

-The `jwt` block let you configure JSON Web Token access control for your gateway.
+The `jwt` block lets you configure JSON Web Token access control for your gateway.
 Like all [Access Control](#access-control) types, the `jwt` block is defined in the `definitions` block and can be referenced in all configuration blocks by its mandatory *label*.